jaroslavdusek1/blog_app/README.md

 This application provides a platform to create, publish, and interact with blog posts.

 ### Build on
-//// _Build on MacOS Ventura 13.6 and tested on Kali Linux Purple 2024.2_
+Build on MacOS Sequoia 15.0.1

 ## Files structure
 ```blog_app/